 The Bank conducted routine and special examinations of 1,021 OFIs in 2019, compared with 902 in the preceding year.
-The exercise involved routine risk-based supervision of six (6) development finance institutions (DFIs), 63 finance companies (FCs), 398 microfinance banks (MFBs) and 34 primary mortgage
+The exercise involved routine risk-based supervision of six (6) development finance institutions (DFIs), 63 finance companies (FCs), 398 microfinance banks (MFBs) and 34 primary mortgage banks (PMBs).
+AML/CFT RBS examination of 152 BDCs, income audit of 12 MFBs, 9 PMBs, and 2 FCs, as well as target examination of 345 MFBs.

 A routine risk-based examination of the seven (7) existing DFIs revealed that the composite risk rating of five (5) of the institutions were "High", while one (1) was "Moderate" and one (1) was "Low".
 Earnings of three (3) institutions were rated "Acceptable", and the remaining four (4) were rated "Weak", arising from significant deterioration in asset quality and high provisions for loan losses.
 The capital ratings for two (2) of the institutions were "Strong"; two (2) "Acceptable"; while the remaining three (3) were "Weak".
-Similarly, prudential and soundness analysis of the DFIs revealed that two (2) out of the five (5) retail DFIs met the minimum regulatory capital of \$\text{M10.0}\$ billion.
-The Wholesale DFI and the Mortgage Refinancing Company also met the regulatory minimum capital of \$\text{M100.0}\$ billion and \$\text{M5.0}\$ billion, respectively.
-Three (3) of the DFIs failed to meet the CAR and regulatory minimum of 10.0 per cent.
-Two (2) of the DFIs had no non-performing loan, while the other five (5) had NPL ratio above the 5.0 per cent regulatory threshold.
+Similarly, prudential and soundness analysis of the DFIs revealed that two (2) out of the five (5) retail DFIs met the minimum regulatory capital of \$\text{\text{\$

-The Bank carried out examination of 755 MFBs, comprising RBS examination of 398 MFBs and income audit of 12 MFBs designated as Systemically-Important Other Financial Institutions (SIOFIs), as well as special examination of 345 MFBs.
+The Bank carried out examination of 755 MFBs, comprising RBS examination of 398 MFBs and income audit of 12 MFBs designated as Systemically-Important Other Financial

+Institutions (SIOFIs), as well as special examination of 345 MFBs.
 Highlights of the RBS examination revealed that capital rating for 41 MFBs was "Strong", 199 "Acceptable", 122 "Needs Improvement", and 131, "Weak".
 Earnings rating for four (4) institutions was "Strong", 106 "Acceptable", 236 "Needs Improvement" and 147 was "Weak", while the composite risk rating for 35 MFBs was "Moderate", 167 "Above Average" and 291 "High".